kctanglog/Momentum-with-Genetic-Algorithm-Optimization---BTCUSDT---1hour---10-02-2018-to-31-03-2025-/Strategy/README.md

 2. **📈 Backtest the Strategy**
    Simulate and analyze momentum-based strategies, including:
    - **Optimization**: Use **Brute Force** or **Genetic Algorithm** techniques to identify the optimal momentum parameter.
-   - **Visualization**: Compare cumulative returns and strategy performance through performance plots, heatmaps, and GA progress charts.
+   - **Visualization**: Compare cumulative returns and strategy performance through performance plots, **heatmaps**, and GA progress charts.

 ---